 About

-Over the last decade, I have co-/chaired five international conferences, all promoting inclusive dialogues across performance, scholarship, and public engagement.
+Over the last decade, I have chaired five international conferences, all promoting inclusive dialogues across performance, scholarship, and public engagement.
 These include: Schubert as Dramatist (2014), under the auspices of the Oxford International Song Festival (formerly the Oxford Lieder Festival); Clara Schumann (née Wieck) and her World (2019), in association with The Oxford Research Centre in the Humanities, TORCH; and Women at the Piano 1848–1970 (2023), a collaboration with Illuminations: The Chancellor’s Arts and Culture Initiative and the Humanities Center: Building Intellectual Community at the University of California, Irvine.

 At the institutional level, I have championed diversity, equity, and inclusion initiatives as the Undergraduate Admissions Coordinator for the Faculty of Music, University of Oxford (2018–19), as well as through serving on the Athena SWAN Self-Assessment Team at Oxford (2018–20); the Council of the Society for Musicology in Ireland (2019–21); the Schubert Institute United Kingdom (2019–); and the Romanticism and Eighteenth-Century Studies Oxford Network (2013–16).

 • As a writer, I prioritize spaces for reflection and remembrance, both through the subject matter and the experiences that readers may bring to the topics.
-While I have long been fascinated by artistic portrayals of and responses to mortality, it wasn’t until the sudden death of my father that the realities of the subject matter hit home.
+While I have long been fascinated by artistic portrayals of and responses to mortality, it was not until the sudden death of my father that the realities of the subject matter hit home.
 Tropes I had been imagining at a distance – references to the past, evocations of alternate realities – suddenly felt closer to hand than ever before.
 Loss, I came to appreciate, had heightened my thinking about the impact of death on creative endeavor, and encouraged me to listen again in the gaps between presence and absence, sound and silence.

 My monograph The Gothic Imagination in the Music of Franz Schubert (2024) distils my fascination with strangeness in Schubert’s music – from irreconcilable contrasts to intimations of the sublime and the grotesque – vis-à-vis gothic trends in literature and the visual arts.
 It thus challenges the well-worn notions of Schubert as a happy-go-lucky composer, or a clairvoyant spinning out endless melodies, and repositions his work within prevailing discourses of the time.
 Just as the gothic prioritizes open-endedness, a blurring of where things begin and close, so this book likewise encourages a blurring of boundaries – new ways of thinking about gothic expression across music and the arts.